denten-books/plain-text/0-intro.md

 descends on the dwellings of our intellectual life.
 Dulling the senses, seemingly inconspicuous conduits of information---electronic books and desks---acquire a sense of agency of their own.
-Devices that "watch," "hear," "see," and "think" give rise to object-oriented phenomenology and the internet of things.
-A new generation of artificially intelligent objects, things like smart phones, smart light bulbs, and smart watches, Intels and Idea Pads, enter the networked public sphere in the role of seemingly independent agents.[^ln-winner] Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Microsoft Surface and PixelSense, product names from the life cycle of an actual smart table [@marx_captial_1906, 82; @wigdor_designing_2009].
+Devices that "watch," "hear," "see," and "think" give rise to object-oriented ontology and the internet of things.
+A new generation of artificially intelligent objects, like smart phones, smart light bulbs, smart homes, and smart watches, enter the networked public sphere in the role of seemingly independent agents.[^ln-winner] Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Surface and PixelSense, names from the product life cycle of an actual smart table made by Microsoft [@marx_captial_1906, 82;
+@wigdor_designing_2009].

-I will argue here that if we hope to understand literature "under conditions of high technology" (to echo Friedrich Kittler) we can only do so from the position of humanism.
+I will argue here that if we hope to understand literature, to say after Kittler, "under conditions of high technology," we can only do so from the position of humanism.
 One cannot at the same time lament the systematic erasure of the human from the literary process and advocate for post- or anti-humanism.
-Unlike Kittler, who once wrote that under conditions of high technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life [@kittler_gramophone_1999, 263].
-Technology does not determine silence.
+Unlike Kittler, who wrote that under conditions of high technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life [@kittler_gramophone_1999, 263].
+Technology cannot determine literary silence.
-Rather, the grounds for all reflective textual activity slowly erode, returning to their natural and meaningless state of entropy.
+Rather, as the material grounds for all reflective textual activity recede from view, readers face the prospect of selective illiteracy.
+The command of technologies like networking and encryption separates those able to read and write under the new conditions from those who no longer are.

-To prevent the slide into illiteracy outright, instruments of literary analysis must evolve to elicit meaning under new technological contingencies.
+To prevent the slide into illiteracy, instruments of literary analysis must continue to evolve to elicit meaning under new technological contingencies.
 Where texts are encrypted, we decrypt.
-If as Kittler writes, automated discourse analysis threatens to take command, we will engineer automatons that command on our behalf [@kittler_gramophone_1999, 263].
+If, as Kittler writes, automated discourse analysis threatens to take command, we will engineer automatons that command on our behalf [@kittler_gramophone_1999, 263].
 Such acts of resistance, small and large, can recover a measure of agency from the ruling determinism of---take your pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, war...
-Indeed, the possibility of human erasure---nonsense---never strays far from reach, "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387].
-The fragility of life compels not the Foucauldian wager on anti-humanism, but the need to mobilize whatever modest means available to humans to persevere against great odds.
+Indeed, the possibility of human erasure---the loss of all sense---is never far, "like the face drawn in the sand at the edge of the sea" [@foucault_order_1994, 387].
+The fragility of life compels the need to mobilize whatever modest means available for the human to persevere against daunting odds.

-By mistaking things for animate actors, we ourselves have become enmeshed in a system of digital production that commodifies human experience.
-Objects that surround us collect our reading habits, social interactions, and intimate conversations.[^ln-exposed] But the actual living agents that benefit from the trade in personal information are neither cyborgs nor post-human assemblages.
+When we mistake things for animate actors, we ourselves become enmeshed in a system of digital production that commodifies human experience.
+Objects that surround us collect our reading habits, social interactions, and intimate conversations.
+The actual living agents that benefit from the trade in personal information are neither cyborgs nor post-human assemblages.
 The bargain that trades critical understanding for comfort benefits specific interests, like multinational corporations and government intelligence agencies.
-The mythology surrounding smart objects shifts our attention from the seats of power to things dumb, powerless, and indifferent to our protestations.
+To address objects as if they could respond shifts our attention from the seats of power to things dumb, powerless, and indifferent to our protestations.

-The internal exile that we must undergo for smart books and smart desks to come into view, to become foreground, cannot compare in difficulty to the experience of physical displacement that follows natural disaster, war, poverty, or political instability.
+The internal exile that we must undergo for smart books and smart desks to come into view cannot compare in difficulty to the experience of physical displacement that follows natural disaster, war, poverty, or political instability.
 Yet, our systematic reluctance to take on even those small intellectual discomforts that could lead to acts of localized dissent and disobedience---to write using free software, to build open archives, to share memories in private---cannot be said to exist apart from the complex systems that perpetuate inequity and violence globally.
 The emotional affirmation that accompanies exuberant social networking brings with it governing structures invoked widely in the name of law enforcement and national security.
 Comfort and security constitute part and parcel of the same ill-conceived bargain that leads to critical disempowerment.
 But where it is difficult to imagine or to enact strategies of digital disobedience on a universal scale, we can begin to address them through numerous minute transactions that in aggregate brace everyday literary exchange.

 To pick up an electronic book and to take it apart may be against the law in some jurisdictions [@fry_circumventing_2009].
-Given the extent to which emergent thought-things like electronic books and personal communication devices participate actively in the production of meaning, we can no longer employ strategies of interpretation at the level of ideology alone.
+Given the extent to which emergent thought-things like electronic books and smart phones participate actively in the production of meaning, we can no longer employ strategies of interpretation at the level of ideology alone.
 Close reading, critical theory, and literary analysis must reach down to the silicon bedrock that stages the very act of interpretation.
-Literary theory, a discipline fundamentally engaged in the exegesis of all figurative tropes, is therefore crucial to the understanding new computational environments, which envelop intellectual life through metaphoric substitution.
+Literary theory, a discipline fundamentally engaged in the exegesis of all figurative tropes, is therefore crucial to the understanding of new computational environments, which have enveloped intellectual life through metaphoric substitution.

-I begin where Bernard Harcourt's recent book on digital disobedience ends: with the possibility of localized dissent, limited for now to the immediate physical contexts of reading, writing, and finding knowledge.
-Following itinerant theorists of the metaphor like Vilém Flusser, Viktor Shklovsky, and Hannah Arendt I propose to proceed through systematic estrangement of computational metaphors, metaphors that fade into transparency as to escape the critical gaze.
+I begin where Bernard Harcourt's recent book on digital disobedience ends: with the possibility of localized dissent [@harcourt_exposed:_2015].
+Following itinerant theorists of the metaphor like Vilém Flusser, Viktor Shklovsky, and Hannah Arendt I propose to proceed through a process of systematic estrangement of computational metaphors; metaphors that fade into transparency as if to escape the critical gaze.
 A strategy of deliberate defamiliarization reclaims the metaphor-device for analysis.
 To come to terms with the book as a device; to begin to understand the nature of the text simulation; to perceive the particularity of the computed sign: these are the aims of *Plain Text*.

 ## 0.3 Metaphor